 Pregnancy can also boost the risk of developing varicose veins.
 That’s because an increased blood flow makes veins enlarge, and the expanding uterus presses on veins.
 Varicose veins usually recede within about three months after delivery, but new varicose veins can appear with each new pregnancy.
 Discuss optimal treatment timing with your doctor.

-To determine if spider veins/varicose veins treatment is the right decision for you, request a consultation with one of our plastic and reconstructive surgery specialists.
+To determine if varicose vein treatment is the right decision for you, request a consultation with one of our vascular surgeons.